ONSdigital/rm-action-service/API.md

 }
 ```

-An `HTTP 404 Not Found` status code is returned if the action plan with the specified ID could not be found.
+An `HTTP 404 Not Found` status code is returned if the action plan with the specified Id could not be found.
 An `HTTP 400 Bad Request` status code is returned if any of the parameters are invalid.

 ## List Action Plan Jobs
-* `GET /actionplans/{actionplanId}/jobs` will return a list of action plan jobs (most recent first) for the action plan with given id.
+* `GET /actionplans/{actionplanId}/jobs` will return a list of action plan jobs (most recent first) for the action plan with given Id.

 ### Example JSON Response
 ```json